Finland's Social Democrats seek coalition allies as political landscape fragments

 Rinne, a 56-year-old former trade union leader tasked by convention with forming a government as the head of the biggest party, would have to add at least a fourth party to give him a parliamentary majority.

-The leftists want to preserve the welfare system through tax hikes while the centre-right wants to see it streamlined because of rising costs linked to a rapidly ageing population.
+The leftists want to preserve the welfare system through tax hikes while the center-right wants to see it streamlined because of rising costs linked to a rapidly ageing population.

 “The rising inequality has to be turned around.
-We need to invest in education and equality in the labour market,” Rinne said.
+We need to invest in education and equality in the labor market,” Rinne said.

 Meanwhile, chiming with a groundswell of support for far-right parties across Europe, the message from the Finns Party has resonated with voters who believe the nation has gone too far in addressing issues such as climate change and migration at its own expense.